yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ### Pre-trained Models

-You can download our reference pre-trained models from [Dropbox](https://www.dropbox.com/sh/tdm8v8zzr0rh0f4/AABPgakVy8pA6dKEoek3c8Fea?dl=0).
+You can download our reference pre-trained models (on the official training set of the Wireframe dataset) from [Dropbox](https://www.dropbox.com/sh/tdm8v8zzr0rh0f4/AABPgakVy8pA6dKEoek3c8Fea?dl=0).
 Use `demo.py`, `process.py`, and
 `eval-*.py` to evaluate the pre-trained models.

 ### Detect Wireframes for Your Own Images